timescale/docs/_partials/_cloud-create-service-promscale.md

     store up to 10,000&nbsp;metric samples per second with the default 3-month retention.
     Check our [resource recommendation guide][promscale-resource-recomm] for configuring the compute and disk size based on your ingestion rate and retention.

     <highlight type="note">
-    Make sure the Promscale Connector and the service in Timescale cloud are on the same region.
-Ideally we recommend the latency between the Promscale Connector and Database to be less than 100&nbsp;ms.
+    Make sure the Promscale Connector and the service in Timescale Cloud are in the same region.
+Ideally, the latency between the Promscale Connector and database should be less than 100&nbsp;ms.
     </highlight>

 1. Click `Create service`.
 1. In the `Services` tab, find the service you want to connect to, and check it is marked as `Running`.